kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 the most common and typical use-cases work out-of-the-box: scenarios where the minimum constraints equal the actual size (`minCount = actualCount` and `minGroupCount` equals the total child group count).
-Under this standard baseline, optional this problem doesn't exist.
+Under this standard baseline, this problem doesn't exist.

 For the **Beta** release, we will evaluate two distinct alternatives to solve resource stealing for arbitrary, multi-level layouts: